opensecuritycontroller/community/testing/testcases/ds_testcases.md

 User can delete an existing DS.

 **Required Initial State:**
-OSC has VC, MC, DA and DS added but DA has not been bound with the Security Group.
+OSC has VC, MC, DA and DS added but DA has not been bound to a Security Group.

 **Steps:**
 1. Launch OSC web application: https://OSC-ip-address.